TAbdiukov/TAbdiukov.github.io/content/stack/apple-466739-question/index.md

 * Because of old Mac OS X, old version of Boot Camp or Boot Camp Assistant, old/poorly supported hardware, old/poorly supported firmware, or otherwise, **your Mac crashes in [Windows GUI setup](https://arstechnica.com/information-technology/2006/05/vistab2/2/)** (or even in [EasyBCD BIOS Extender](https://www.intowindows.com/how-to-boot-from-usb-drive-even-if-your-pc-doesnt-support-booting-from-usb/), "if your PC doesn’t support booting from USB.")
 * Because of old Mac OS X or otherwise, **custom boot managers don't function properly** - with Windows failing to perform the boot into *any* GUI, before or after installation.

+This Q&A answers how to install Windows 7 (**and beyond, e.g. Windows 10**) onto a mid-2010 Mac mini with Mac OS X Snow Leopard without Boot Camp or an optical (DVD) drive.

 **This is a question with *specific constraints*** (pertinent to Mac OS X Snow Leopard compatibility).
 If these additional limitations don't apply to you, then you should likely follow: [How to install Windows 10 into a 2011 iMac without using the Boot Camp Assistant, an optical (DVD) drive or third party tools? - Ask Different](https://apple.stackexchange.com/q/308743/369389)

 I would desire to perform the installation ***without*** any of the following.